-2.2 POSTGRADUATE PROGRAMMES (CERTIFICATES, DIPLOMAS, MASTERS
+2.2 POSTGRADUATE PROGRAMMES (MASTERS DEGREE AND POSTGRADUATE DEGREE) REQUIREMENTS

-CERTIFICATES, DIPLOMAS, MASTERS DEGREE) REQUIREMENTS

 - A Bachelor's degree equivalent of a British Upper Second Class Honors degree or with a good GPA (3.0 on 4.0 scale or above) or its established equivalent.
 The degree should be in a related subject from an accredited university - English language proficiency equivalent to EmSat 1400, TOEFL score of 550 or IELTS 6.0 (213 CBT, 79 iBT, 169 Cambridge, B1-B2 IESOL) (may raise the minimum requirements) or an equivalent using a standardized test approved by the Ministry of Higher Education and Scientific Research.
-Please refer to Appendix 1 of the handbook.
+Please refer to Appendix 1 of the handbook. - Applicants can be exempted from English Language if they had achieved the required score as part of their bachelor admission requirements.